aphalo/romnidriver/README.md

 #### OmniDriver

-Once Java is installed and tested working, the next step is to install ‘OmniDriver’ using the installer downloaded from Ocean Insight’s downloads web page corresponding to the operating system you are using.
+Once Java is installed and tested working, the next step is to install ‘OmniDriver’ using the installer downloaded from Ocean Optics’s discontinued software downloads web page.
+Installers are available for different operating systems and 32 bit and 64 bit variants.
+As R is nowadays only available as a 64 bit binary, both the 64 bit Java JDK and 64 bit OmniDriver installer must be used.

 The OmniDriver installer offers a choice between installing the runtime and the development version.
 The runtime is free, and is all what is needed to use R package ‘rOmniDriver’.
 When there is a choice of 32 bit